dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 4.1.
 Installing tools-utilities
 ---------------------

+To create Angular application we need `Node/NPM/Angular CLI` to be installed on the machine, if not then go through following steps and install required tools:

 1. Install Node (https://nodejs.org/en)
 2. Install Angular CLI (https://cli.angular.io/) command: `npm install -g @angular/cli` OR `npm i -g @angular/cli`
 3. Create a new Angular project with Angular CLI command: `ng new project/appName` OR `ng new angular-unit-test-demo`
 4. Run Angular App by using Angular CLI command: `ng serve`
 5. To run the test cases/test scripts command: `ng test`
     - `ng test` command read all the spec/test files from an application with `.spec` extensions and execute them in serial order
     - `Karma` launches a headless browser window with port `9876` OR address `http://localhost:9876/?id=96650121` and shows test results and statistics (total test cases run, test pass/fail, etc.)

 > **Note**:
-- We don’t have to set up anything special to start on unit testing, Thanks to `Angular CLI - an Angular Command Line Interface/Utility`
+- We don’t have to set up anything special to start on unit testing, thanks to `Angular CLI - an Angular Command Line Interface/Utility`
-- Angular CLI creates all the set up (jasmine and karma) for us
+- Angular CLI creates all the set up with packages and dependencies (Jasmine and karma) with `.spec test file` for us
-- Any system which has `Node/NPM/Angular CLI` installed,
- - simply create an Angular App with the command: `ng new appName` and then
+- Any system which has `Node/NPM/Angular CLI` installed, can simply create an Angular App with the command: `ng new appName` and then
  - run `ng test` command to start running default tests/test script present in the application in the form of `.spec` files

 > **Note**: For detailed description of Node/NPM/Angular/Angular CLI Setup, please refer the following links: